Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit in question between the air temperature damper position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the circuit in question between the air temperature flap positioning motor and the EATC module using the wiring diagrams.
+CHECK the correct operation of the system.

-N2: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE AIR TEMPERATURE POSITIONING MOTOR AND THE EATC MODULE FOR A SHORT TO + OF THE BATTERY
+N₂: CHECKING THE ELECTRICAL CIRCUITS BETWEEN THE AIR TEMPERATURE FLAP POSITIONING MOTOR AND THE EATC MODULE FOR A SHORT CIRCUIT TO BATTERY +

-• Is voltage recorded for each of these measurements?
+• Is voltage recorded when each of these measurements is made?

 Yes

-LOCATE and REPAIR short to battery on the circuit in question between the air temperature damper position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to battery in the circuit in question between the air temperature flap positioning motor and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

 No